Real Effective Exchange Rate (REER) - Explained

 The Real Effective Exchange Rate (REER) is the weighted average of a country's currency against a basket of other major currencies (after adjusting for inflation differentials).
 The REER is expressed as an index number relative to a base year.

-A Little More on What is the Real Effective Exchange Rate
+How does the Real Effective Exchange Rate Work?